Aleix88/Hypervideos/README.md

     <div id="hypervideo_id" class="hypervideo"></div>

-On your JS file create a object to setup your Hypervideo parameters.
+On your main.js file create a object to setup your Hypervideo parameters.
 The admited parameters are the following ones:

 | Field | Type | Description |
 | ------------- | ------------- | ------------- |